google/zetasql/docs/functions-and-operators.md

 ## Timestamp functions

-ZetaSQL supports several `TIMESTAMP` functions.
+ZetaSQL supports the following timestamp functions.

 IMPORTANT: Before working with these functions, you need to understand the difference between the formats in which timestamps are stored and displayed,